 So, a playdough recipe without cream of tartar is a really valuable thing!

-Aside from this playdough recipe being so extremely affordable, the playdough itself really is just perfect.
 Watch the how-to video on this page and you’ll see how it is malleable, but not sticky, holds its shape beautifully, but without being crumbly.

 Other perks include the fact that this is a no cook playdough recipe, which makes it super fast and easy to make.
 This is easily our favorite recipe.
+It has juts the right texture for activities like our cupcake playdough mats, too.

 Disclaimer: I have had my fair share of play dough fails.
 Remember this Facebook post of my failed red play dough that brought my sweet daughter to tears?
 Well, tears no more, because I’m also sharing some tips and tricks to making play dough perfect the first time!

-This is always my go-to homemade playdough recipe.
 It’s a small batch recipe, making just over a cup of playdough, but it can easily be doubled or tripled for larger groups.

 Ingredients